Disclaimer: This website is owned and operated by The Metropolitan Opera Music Staff Members.

 Liora Maurer

-She was an assistant conductor at New York City Opera from 1997-2009, and a faculty member of the International Vocal Arts Institute from 1990-2014, where she collaborated with artists such as Nico Castel, Renato Cappecchi and composer Carlisle Floyd.
-At Spoleto Festival USA, she assisted Maestro Julius Rudel with the American premiere of Die Bürgschaft, by Kurt Weill, and played on the resulting EMI recording.
+Previously, she was an assistant conductor at New York City Opera from 1997–2009, and a faculty member of the International Vocal Arts Institute from 1990–2014, collaborating with artists such as Nico Castel, Renato Cappecchi, and composer Carlisle Floyd.
+At Spoleto Festival USA, she assisted Maestro Julius Rudel with the American premiere of Die Bürgschaft by Kurt Weill, which resulted in an EMI recording.
+Other coaching and performing credits include Seattle Opera, Wolf Trap Opera, Opera Theater of St. Louis, Opera Omaha, and New Israeli Opera.